Jellby/Pegamoid/README.md

 Use the `TDM` keyword in a RASSCF calculation to include transition densities in the HDF5 file.

-Use the `TRD1` keyword in a RASSI calculation to include state and transition densities in the HDF5 file.
+Use the `TDM` (or `TRD1`) keyword in a RASSI calculation to include state and transition densities in the HDF5 file.
 Use the `SUBSET` keyword to reduce the number of transition densities stored.

 Use the `WFA` module for more detailed analysis.